MicrosoftDocs/SupportArticles-docs/support/mem/intune/ios-scep-failure-no-getcacaps.md

 ---
 title: Intune iOS SCEP failure - no GetCACaps request generated in IIS logs
-description: Troubeshoot SCEP/NDES failures on iOS devices when the IIS logs show that no GetCACaps request is generated. ms.date: 11/23/2021 ms.prod-support-area-path: Configure certificates
+description: Troubleshoot SCEP/NDES failures on iOS devices when the IIS logs show that no GetCACaps request is generated. ms.date: 11/23/2021 ms.prod-support-area-path: Configure certificates
 ---